 For seniors, lipid-lowering drugs, beta-blockers, and anti-diabetic drugs are the three most commonly used, but it seems that nearly everyone is on something.

 This is probably one of the biggest reason that Medicare Part D coverage has become so popular in recent years.
 But what are these plans?
 Who are they designed for?
+Exactly what does medicare cover for plan owners?
 And are you – or your aging parent – eligible?

 To clear up the confusion and shed some light on the benefits of this type of health coverage, the following summary presents the facts for you to reference as you make a choice on your plan.